 Tap Into The Wisdom Of Your Body To Thrive At Work

 Meet the Teachers

-Neelu Kaur is a Corporate Trainer, Leadership Coach, and a Yoga/Ayurveda expert.
+Neelu Kaur is a Corporate Trainer, Leadership & NLP Coach, and a Yoga/Ayurveda expert.
 She holds a BS from NYU Stern School of Business and an MA in Social & Organizational Psychology from Columbia University.
 She has 15 years of experience specializing in Adult Learning & Leadership Development in large corporations ranging from Financial Services, Consulting to Tech.
 Neelu is a certified Yoga Instructor and Ayurveda Specialist focused on bringing mindfulness and stress management practices to individuals and organizations.

 Erica Barth is a facilitator of Connection, Collaboration, and Change.
 She is the owner of NYC’s top rated Harlem Yoga Studio and holds a BS from the Wharton School and an MA in Social and Organizational Psychology from Columbia University.
 She has over 15 years of experience working in and with fortune 500 companies in Marketing, Consulting and Organizational Development.
 Erica is a 500-hour certified Yoga Instructor and a board member for Exhale to Inhale, a non-profit bringing Trauma Informed Yoga to survivors of Sexual Assault and Domestic Abuse.

 Alongside 33 workplace skills EQ is the strongest predictor of performance, explaining a full 58% of success in all types of jobs¹

 The link between EQ and earning is SO direct that every point increase in EQ adds $1,300 in Annual Salary¹